RHDZMOTA/saifi_database/README.md

 # SAIFI_DATABASE

 This proyect is a collaboration between the Financial Engineering Student Union and the Academic Council at Western Institute of Technology and Higher Education (ITESO).
-The main objective is to make availabe general information about the Student Union and to familiarize the Financial Engineering Students with the python language and git programming.
+The main objective is to make availabe general information about the Student Union and to familiarize the students with the python language and git programming.
 Please feel free to contribure to this proyect.
-Meetups or consultancy can be given to students at the University (contact _saifi@iteso.mx_ for more information).
+Meetups or consultancy can be given at the University (contact _saifi@iteso.mx_ for more information).

 Authors:
 * Rodrigo Herández Mota: @rhdzmota